oyster-catcher/BoosterGuidance/README.md

 In the re-entry burn phase the currently enabled engines will be fired full throttle (less at the end) until the velocity is reduced below the target velocity.
 This makes takes a long time if velocity is high or the engine thrust is low.
 The booster will steer slightly away from retrograde to minimise the target error.
-How aggressively it does this is determined by the gain.
-It will limit its maximum angle-of-attack to the angle given in the advanced settings.
+How aggressively it does this is determined by the gain and the maximum angle of attack are changed via the same slider.
 The default of
 20 degrees should be fine.
 When the target velocity is reached the engines will be shutdown and the Aero Descent phase will be entered.

 - Aero Descent

 With no thrust the booster will attempt to steer via grid fins towards the target, trying to minimise the target error.
 Again how aggressively it does this is determined by the gain.
 Lower in the thicker atmosphere you may find the gain is too high and large oscillations are caused.
-You should reduce the gain slider to the left or reduce the maximum angle-of-attack.
-Again the maximum angle-of-attack is determined from the advanced settings.
-The default of 20 degrees should be sufficient but I've seen a video of the Falcon 9 at perhaps 30 degrees angle-of-attack fairly close to landing, so heroic maneoveurs can be made.
+You should reduce the gain slider to the left reducing the gain and the maximum angle of attack.
 In aero descent velocity will be reduced significantly as the atmosphere thickens.
 When the landing burn altitude of reached the landing burn will be enabled.

 - Landing Burn